sfomina/Supreme-Pancake/README.md

 1000	643

-Judging from the shape of the graph, we can safely conclude that the runtime of mergesort is O(N); it is linear.
+Judging from the shape of the graph, we can safely conclude that the runtime of mergesort is O(nlog(n)); it is log linear.
+It looks like a steep line when zoomed out but when zoomed in the range of small numbers it appears as log linear